As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 You can boost your rock’s beauty with proper mineral oils and showcase your exposition to other enthusiasts and friends.
 Keep your rocks shiny and your rock tumbler oiled.

-TIP: There are some key supplies and equipment you need to ensure your tumbled rocks come out looking smooth and shiny.
+TIP: You need some key supplies and equipment to ensure your tumbled rocks come out looking smooth and shiny.
 Check them out in the article below:

 GUIDE: Rock Tumbler Accessories, Equipment & Supplies